 “Our mission is to create an exceptional customer experience in the provision of sustainable solutions vital to health and life.”

 “Our vision is to become a leader in the provision of water, used water and environmental services which will empower people, protect the environment, and enhance sustainable development.”

-The Company has an annual Board evaluation process that is required to be accomplished by the directors, which enables an informed assessment of the following:
+The Board has an annual evaluation process that is required to be accomplished by the directors, which enables an informed and objective assessment of the following:

 1. Board and Board Committee processes and meetings;

 2. Compliance by the Board and Board Committees with their functions and responsibilities;